Pessimists can be challenging to manage in the workplace.

 Theory Behind Managing Pessimists

-According to leadership theory, the best way to manage pessimists is to hear them out, then help reframe their concerns.
+According to leadership theory, the best way to use feedback to manage pessimists is to listen to them and then help them reframe their concerns.

 First, managers should listen non-defensively to understand the root issues.